kk3939/english/README.md

 Removing the income limit might indeed encourage more people to work additional hours or take on better-paying jobs, which could lead to overall economic growth and increased household spending.

+## Speakで保存した表現
+- After that, we would prioritize our tasks, ordering them by importance and urgency.
+- Yes, it's important to confirm the facts and what we've done, as it's crucial for decideing our next steps.
+  - asは理由の用法
+- First of all, I'll confirm the deadline and what needs to be done.
+  - First of all: とりあえず最初は
+- Yes, it enhances teamwork.
+- Yes, my abilities have limits, so I think it's important to consult with others.
+- First, I would attempt to tackle the new project.
+Then, if I realize that I cannot do it on my own, I would consult my supervisor and colleagues for assistance.
+  - on my own: 自分独りで
+- My presentation starts at 2 am, so please hurry.
+- I can't get the microphone and the projector to connect.
+I've tried again and again, but it's not working.
+- Sorry, that's all for today.
+Thank you for the conversation.
+- Yes it's a difficult task.
+Firstly, the type of user is an important factor-administrator and end-users have different perspectives and motivations.
+Secondly, the focus areas are crucial, such as enterprise users versus small bisiness users.
+We need to understand these distinctions to prioritize effectively.
+- The questionnaire responses are not directly related to the product roadmap.
+However, they do provide insights into specific features.
+By collecting more customer requests, we can obtain more insights which enable us to develop better roadmaps based on these insights.
+- I focus on two main things.
+Firstly, consulting with many stake holders because there's a limit to what I can consider by myself.
+Secondly, giving a lot of thought to the process.
+  - by myself: 独りで
+- Recently, I've been working on creating a new questionnaire.
+It's challenging because it's my first time doing this.
+I need to consider what questions to ask our customers and what incentives to offer to motivate them to awnser.
+I have to take many different perspectives into account to design it effectively.
+  - take ~ into account: 考慮に入れる
+- Yes, my role is as a produst manager, which involves overssing the over all product planning, creating the product roadmap, and defining the produt vision.
+- Sure, my name is kyosuke.
+You can call me kyo.
+I've been working at a tech company for about three years.
+My role involves planning ne features and disscussing matters related to our products.
+I live in Tokyou and was born in Japan.
+- It looks positive.
+Our customer feedback has been positive recently.
+- Thank you for your assistance.
+I'm sure I'll enjoy shopping.
+- Okay, so I'll let you know if i need any help while i'm trying on the clothes.
+- That's great.
+I'll take a look at those.
+- It depends on the timing and the specific case.
+  - It depends on: ~による
+- As a matter of fact, I've been working from home recently.
+  - As a matter of fact: 実際のところ
+- As I mentioned, I'll have it completed by the end of this week.
+- We've identified several issues.
+In the next step, we should determine the specifics and calculate the estimated costs.

+## 英作文

+### 新機能リリース計画の社内プレゼン

+Hi, everyone.
+Today, I would like to share our plan of release new features.
+In preparing this plan, I focused on three key points.
+Market, customer requests, product vision.

+The market we operate in is shrinking because of the emergence of workspace-collaboration tools.
+While companies previously relied on all-in-one solutions like groupware, they now use a variety of tools and SaaS platforms to meet their needs.

+In response to these market changes, our customers have been requesting features such as chat, collaborative writing, and industry-specific capabilities.
+This diversification makes developing work software increasingly complex.

+Additionally, enterprise customers are asking for features that help them manage global operations and address their intricate workflows.
+To succeed in the enterprise market, we need to deeply understand and adapt to their systems.

+We must also remain aligned with our product vision: “Connect all people.”
+Guided by this vision, we plan to introduce new features, including a messaging system, external collaboration permissions, design improvements, and more.

+That concludes my overview of the new feature release plan.
+If you have any questions or feedback, please don’t hesitate to ask.

+Thank you for your time and attention!

+### 海外開発チームとのデイリースタンドアップ
+Good morning, everyone.
+Let’s get started.

+First, let’s check the current progress toward the sprint goal.
+Please share your progress as a number from 0 to 5.

+Next, if you have any concerns about achieving the goal, please let us know.

+Is anyone planning to take a day off tomorrow?

+Alright, that wraps up today’s stand-up.
+Goodbye, everyone!

+### 新機能デモとフィードバック収集
+Hi, everyone.
+Today, I’d like to demo the new feature.
+If you have any question or feedback, please share them with me.

+First, I’ve implemented the CSV download feature.
+System administrators can now see how often and how much end-users access the product.
+This helps them make better use of the data and take action if the usage score is low.
+This feature is designed to reduce churn.

+If you have any feedback, I’d love to hear it.

+Thank you for your time and attention.See you!

+## 気になった表現一覧
+- （旅行で）荷物預かってもらえますか？
+  - Can I have you keep my lagguage for me?
+-